 queries the server for a list of current settings.
 Returns a number of lines with status information, starting with a line that says STATUS, and ending with a line that says ENDSTATUS.
 For example:

-STATUS

-FLENGTH : 0

-MAXBESTS : 500

-NULL_VALUE :

-TREE_ORDER : G/V

-DECAY : Z

-INPUTFORMAT : Column

-SEED : -1

 DECAYPARAM : 1.000000

-SAMPLE_WEIGHTS :

-IGNORE_SAMPLES : +
+SAMPLE_WEIGHTS : IGNORE_SAMPLES : +

-PROBALISTIC :

-VERBOSITY : F
+PROBALISTIC : VERBOSITY : F

-EXACT_MATCH :

-USE_INVERTED :

-GLOBAL_METRIC : Overlap
+EXACT_MATCH : USE_INVERTED : GLOBAL_METRIC : Overlap

 METRICS :

 NEIGHBORS : 1

-PROGRESS : 1000000
+PROGRESS : 100000

 TRIBL_OFFSET : 0

-IB2_OFFSET : 0

 WEIGHTING : GRW

+ENDSTATUS

+exit

 ENDSTATUS